apache/cloudstack-www/docs/index.md

 <br/>
 <br/>

-Buttons can also have colours depending on the class used, such as:
+Buttons can also have colors depending on the class used, such as:

 <a class="button button--secondary" href="https://cloudstack.apache.org/" target="_blank">BUTTON</a>
 <br/>